Cariera-in-IT/vanila-js-scss-seed-project/README.md

 ### Cloning the repository

-On your github repository click the green button `code` and copy the url
+1. On your github repository click the green button `code` and copy the url

-in a directory run `git clone <paste the url>`
+2. In a directory, run `git clone <paste the url>`

-open the newly created folder with the repository name in your favorite editor
+3. Open the newly created folder with the repository name in your favorite editor

-Open a terminal in the editor and run `npm install`
+4. Open a terminal in the editor and run `npm install`

 ### Starting local environment